scotmcp/explosive.ws-to-godot/README.md

 # Explosive.ws to Godot Workflow

-Scripts and skeleton resources to support the *mostly automated* explosive.ws to blender to godot workflow.
+Scripts and skeleton resources to create a ***mostly automated*** explosive.ws to blender to godot workflow.
 You can buy or download them from the Explosive link below.

 <p align="left">
   <a href="https://www.explosive.ws/products/rpg-animation-fbx-for-godot-blender">